Keyfactor/iis-orchestrator/README.md

 CONFIG ELEMENT	| DESCRIPTION
 ------------------|------------------
 Name	|Descriptive name for the Store Type
 Short Name	|The short name that identifies the registered functionality of the orchestrator.
-Must be IISBinding Custom Capability|Store type name orchestrator will register with.
+Must be IISWBin Custom Capability|Store type name orchestrator will register with.
 Must be "IISBindings".
 Needs Server	|Must be checked
 Blueprint Allowed	|Unchecked